What Is the IRS Hardship Program?

 People facing financial hardship may have difficulty paying their taxes.
 The IRS hardship program is for taxpayers who have little to no money after paying their basic living expenses and are unable to pay their tax debt.
 With this program, known as currently not collectible (CNC), the IRS deems that a taxpayer can’t pay the taxes they owe.

-The IRS hardship program is for people who are struggling financially and don't have money to pay their tax bills.
-There are requirements taxpayers must meet to be considered.
+The IRS hardship program is for people who are struggling financially and don't have the money to pay their tax bills.
+Taxpayers must meet certain requirements to be considered.
 You need to show that you have little or no money left after paying living expenses, such as rent, groceries and utilities.

 However, if the IRS grants you CNC status, the debt doesn't disappear.
 You'll still owe the money when your financial situation improves, along with interest and late penalties.